21. What Treatments are currently available?

-Some individuals with Mitochondrial Diseases appear more sensitive to physiologic stressors such as minor illness, dehydration, fever, temperature extremes, surgery, anaesthesia, and prolonged fasting or starvation.
+Some individuals with mitochondrial diseases appear more sensitive to physiologic stressors such as minor illness, dehydration, fever, temperature extremes, surgery, anaesthesia, and prolonged fasting or starvation, fatigue and/or stress.

-- Eat regularly, avoid fasting and intentional weight loss
+- eating regularly, avoid fasting and intentional weight loss

-- stay well hydrated (early administration of oral and/or IV fluids & dextrose during illness)
+- staying well hydrated (early administration of oral and/or IV fluids & dextrose during illness)

 - correcting lactic acidosis: this often responds to rehydration with intravenous fluids but in some circumstances administration of sodium bicarbonate is required.
 Dichloroacetate causes nerve damage and is reserved for very severe acidosis unresponsive to sodium bicarbonate and fluids.